 As a HOP member you will have the opportunity to take an active role in the network.

-Members will be contacted occasionally with opportunities to:
+In addition, members will be contacted occasionally with opportunities to:

 - Submit articles / news to be included in the HOP newsletter